The current ITiCSE Steering Committee is

 There are several identified roles within the steering committee:

-- Chair: To be chosen by the committee after each ITiCSE conference and communicated by July 31st to the SIGCSE, Informatics Europe, and ACM Europe Boards.
-The chair cannot be the SIGCSE Board member.
+- Chair: To be chosen by the committee after each ITiCSE conference and communicated by July 31st to the ACM SIGCSE, ACM Europe Council, and Informatics Europe Boards.
+The chair cannot be the ACM SIGCSE Board member.

-- Secretary: To be chosen by the committee after each ITiCSE conference and communicated by July 31st to the SIGCSE, Informatics Europe, and ACM Europe Boards.
-The secretary cannot be the SIGCSE Board member.
-After approval by the committee, the minutes of the ITiCSE steering committee meetings should be shared with the SIGCSE, Informatics Europe, and ACM Europe Boards.
+- Secretary: To be chosen by the committee after each ITiCSE conference and communicated by July 31st to the ACM SIGCSE, ACM Europe Council, and Informatics Europe Boards.
+The secretary cannot be the ACM SIGCSE Board member.
+After approval by the committee, the minutes of the ITiCSE steering committee meetings should be shared with the ACM SIGCSE, ACM Europe Council, and Informatics Europe Boards.

 The role of the ITiCSE steering committee is:

-- To ensure that ITiCSE runs as an annual international computing education conference in Europe.
+- To ensure that ITiCSE runs as an annual international computing/informatics education conference in Europe.

 - To define the scope of the content in the conference.
 This, at a minimum, should include content: